- Car Rental in Hawaii: our tips for the cheapest way to rent a car

 For the sceptics, we are currently about fifteen rentals with Discount Hawaii Car Rental and we have never had the slightest problem, our cars are systematically waiting for us at the indicated rental company despite the fact that we have not given a card number.

-2Tips on how to lower the price of a car rental
+3Tips to reduce the price of a car rental

 In this section we offer you some tips to try to lower the price of your rental.